-Three months ended December 31, 2020 and 2019
+Three months ended March 31, 2021 and 2020

-Energy Services' net income was \$18 million for the three months ended December 31, 2020 compared to \$31 million for the three months ended December 31, 2019.
-Our results reflect after-tax losses on commodity derivative instruments not associated with current-period transactions of \$20 million and \$5 million in the 2020 and 2019 three-month periods, respectively.
-Our results in the 2019 three-month period also reflect acquisition and integration expenses associated with CMG of \$1 million.
+Energy Services' net income was \$75 million in both the 2021 and 2020 three-month periods.
+Our results reflect after-tax gains on commodity derivative instruments not associated with current-period transactions of \$1 million and \$6 million, respectively, in the 2021 and 2020 three-month periods.
 Although these items are reflected in our GAAP results, we have excluded these items from our non-GAAP measures.
 See "Non-GAAP Financial Measures" below.

-Excluding the impacts of commodity derivative instruments not associated with current-period transactions, adjusted net income for the 2020 three-month period was largely consistent with the prior-year period as the absence of earnings contributions from assets divested in the prior year were largely offset by improved capacity management earnings.
+Excluding the impacts of commodity derivative instruments not associated with current-period transactions, adjusted net income for the 2021 three-month period was \$74 million compared to \$69 million in the prior-year period.
+This increase principally reflects higher earnings attributable to natural gas and renewable energy activities including the impact of acquisitions and new assets placed into service, favorable capacity management margin, and lower operating and administrative expenses compared to the prior-year period.